66A Phyllis Ashton Circuit, Gungahlin ACT 2912

-Claire Naidu’s strength as a Relationships Specialist is in her analysis of issues, her understanding of interrelationship and family matters, her resolution focus and the compassion she brings.
+Claire Naidu’s strength as a Relationships Specialist is in her understanding of matters, analysis of issues, resolution focus and the compassion she brings.

-Her peers across the legal and dispute resolution community know Claire's timely, organised and careful manner in discerning key issues, translating complex issues, and transmuting disputes.
+Her peers and clients know Claire's timely, organised and careful manner in discerning key issues, translating complex issues, and transmuting disputes.

-She serves her clients with a focus on assisting them move through conflict and towards resolution.
+She serves her clients with a focus on improving relationships.

 Claire had mentored a number of junior lawyers and enjoys sharing her knowledge and wisdom with others.